replayio/docs/src/app/test-suites/root-cause-analysis/page.md

 ---
-title: Root Cause Analysis
+title: Root Cause analysis
-description: Root Cause Analysis identifies the underlying issues in your application responsible for the majority of test failures.
+description: Root Cause analysis identifies the underlying issues in your application responsible for the majority of test failures.
 image: /images/Root-cause-analysis.png
 ---